 What appears at first to be desolate, unforgiving, and unfamiliar territory eventually leads to a place that can be called home, and even brings companionship as represented by the countermelody, representative of when my long-time companion, Ashlie, followed me here after six months on my own.
 Theremin is used as a primary instrument to represent the unfamiliar, or alien, becoming familiar over time.
-It is utilized first in the recapitulation of movement one as a representation of that which is unfamiliar slowly becoming part of life in a new area.
+It is utilized first in the recapitulation of Movement I as a representation of that which is unfamiliar slowly becoming part of life in a new area.

 The second movement’s romance and lyricism represent this new home filled with love and happiness.
 Even so we often find ourselves longing for old familiar places.
 This is true even when the new and unfamiliar has much to offer to newcomers, as represented by the focus on theremin in a heartfelt, lyrical second movement.

 The third movement is representative of the long and tedious nature of building a life in my journey to the American West.
 It is a lot of hard work to create a new life for yourself in unfamiliar territory.
-In my case, it took the better part of four months to grow accustomed to the environments I found myself in.
-Although the same struggles exist here as in our previous environment, we succeed eventually by pushing through to the end. (represented by the accelerando as we head to the 4/4 in movement four) Through perseverance and dedication to a goal, life can be everything you wanted it to be and more, as heard when the ‘victory’ fanfare comes in at the half-way point of movement four.
+In my case, it took the better part of four months to grow accustomed to the environments in which I found myself.
+Although the same struggles exist here as in our previous environment, we succeed eventually by pushing through to the end (represented by the accelerando as we head to the 4/4 in movement four).
+Through perseverance and dedication to a goal, life can be everything you wanted it to be and more, as heard when the “victory” fanfare comes in at the halfway point of movement four.
 As the sun sets on our journey west in the final measures of the piece, we can look back at what was accomplished with pride as we took an initially timid theme and helped it grow and be full of life.

 Section C: Compositional Philosophy & Influences